IronicResearch/lf3000-brio/Lightning/readme.txt

 3) If you are running on the actual hardware, you should just be able to run the command "BrioCube" in the serial console.

+4) PlayAudio is a command line utility that accepts file names.
+Run the program with no arguments to see complete usage.
+5) BrioAudio needs some button input to play sounds.
+The A and B buttons play audio sample files.
+The Home/Hint button plays a MIDI file.